Anshikaaas/traffic-light-control/README.md

 # verilog_traffic_light
-Implementation of a 4-way traffic control system with verilog on artix-7 fpga
+Implementation of a 4-way traffic control system with verilog

 design a state machine for the traffic lights at a simple four-way intersection with pedestrian crosswalks.
 Here is the problem description for the FSM: